Nuxalk language: Events

-E.g. sp̓-is ti-ʔimlk-tx ti-stn-tx 'the man struck the tree'.
+E.g. spʼ-is ti-7imlk-tc ti-stn-tc 'the man struck the tree'.

-Whether a word can serve as an event is not determined lexically, e.g. ʔimmllkī-Ø ti-nusʔūlχ-tx 'the thief is a boy', nusʔūlχ-Ø ti-q̓s-tx 'the one who is ill is a thief'.
+Whether a word can serve as an event is not determined lexically, e.g. 7immllkii-Ø ti-nus7uulx-tc 'the thief is a boy', nus7uulx-Ø ti-qʼs-tc 'the one who is ill is a thief'.

 There is a further causative paradigm whose suffixes may be used instead: